by Vesna Orlic, Andrey Kaydanovskiy (September 2014)

 Mozart à 2 / Don Juan

-The works of choreographer Thierry Malandain will be showcased at the Volksoper for the first time with “Mozart à 2” and “Don Juan”.
+The works of choreographer Thierry Malandain are showcased at the Volksoper for the first time with “Mozart à 2” and “Don Juan”.
 Both works are connected by the common theme of relationships.Whilst the first piece is of a gentle and sensitive nature, passions boil over considerably more in the second piece.

 Against the backdrop of Arthur Schnitzlers drama "La Ronde", the creators of this ballet (choreographer Ashley Page and designer Antony McDonald) evoke the almost explosive creativity which characterised Vienna in the years between 1900 and 1914.
 Based on real personalities, this ballet brings both the light and the dark sides of this period to the stage, portraying individual characters and shedding light on the relationships between them.
 Compositions which arose from this extraordinarily ric h artistic period provide the musical basis for the ballet.